Model robustness for feedback stabilization of open quantum systems: Introduction

 QND measurements (see~\cite{braginsky1995quantum} and also~\cite{haroche2006exploring} for further explanations) are of interest as they introduce less perturbations.
-For instance, the most standard measurements considered for feedback control though is a QND measurement.
+For instance, the most standard measurements considered for feedback control though are QND.
 The first experiment stabilizing photon number states in the context of cavity quantum electrodynamics (QED) has been realized in \cite{sayrin2011real}.
-The QND measurements allow non-deterministic preparation of pure states of measurement operators, this can be made deterministic by applying a feedback, see e.g., \cite{amini2012stabilization,amini2013feedback} for discrete-time and~\cite{van2005feedback, mirrahimi2007stabilizing, ticozzi2012stabilization, liang2019exponential} for continuous-time.
-In all of these papers, the control input appears in the Lindblad operator (through the system Hamiltonian).
-Theoretical parts concerning convergence and large time behaviors for quantum trajectories undergoing QND measurements have been investigated in~\cite{bauer2013repeated,bauer2011convergence,benoist2014large}.
-In the context of circuit QED, the QND measurements and feedback has been considered firstly in~\cite{vijay2012stabilizing}.
+QND measurements allow non-deterministic preparation of pure states of measurement operators, this can be made deterministic by applying a feedback, see e.g., \cite{amini2012stabilization,amini2013feedback} for discrete-time and~\cite{van2005feedback,mirrahimi2007stabilizing,ticozzi2012stabilization,liang2019exponential} for continuous-time.
+In all of these papers, the control input appears in Lindblad generator through the system Hamiltonian.
+Theoretical parts concerning convergence and large time behaviors for quantum trajectories under QND measurements have been investigated in~\cite{bauer2013repeated,bauer2011convergence,benoist2014large}.
+In the context of circuit QED, the QND measurements and feedback have been considered firstly in~\cite{vijay2012stabilizing}.

-In real experiments, there are many sources of imperfections, for example unknown initial states, detector inefficiency, unknown physical parameters, etc. Hence robustness properties of control strategies is among predominant issues.
-In addition, a major difficulty with implementing a measurement-based feedback is that the slowest time scale is set by the classical processing of information (typically digitally) by the quantum filter, which means that the feedback law is too slow for the system time-scale.
-In order to avoid fine-tuning of the noise parameters characterizing the decoherence processes, and avoid a dependence on initial conditions, model robustness has been studied in many papers, see e.g., ~\cite{liang2020robustness,liang2021robustness,lidar1998decoherence,ticozzi2008quantum}.
+In real experiments, there are many sources of imperfections, e.g., unknown initial states, detector inefficiency, unknown physical parameters, etc. Hence, robustness of control strategies is among predominant issues.
+In addition, a major difficulty with implementing a measurement-based feedback is that the slowest time scale is set by the classical processing of information (typically digitally) by quantum filters, which means that the feedback law is too slow for the system time-scale.
+In order to avoid fine-tuning of the noise parameters characterizing the decoherence processes, and avoid a dependence on initial conditions, model robustness has been studied in many papers, see e.g.,~\cite{liang2020robustness,liang2021robustness,lidar1998decoherence,ticozzi2008quantum}.